Everything You Need to Know about the Monument Valley Scenic Drive

 Monument Valley is located right on the Arizona Utah border.
 Google mapping “Monument Valley” will lead you right to it.
 We drove to Monument Valley from Page, Arizona and it took about 2 hours.
 The actual address of Monument Valley is Indn Route 42, Oljato-Monument Valley, AZ 84536.

 Monument Valley has a dry arid climate and is hot in the summer and cold in the winter months with very little rain throughout the year.
 The weather in Monument Valley in November, when we did the scenic drive, was cold in the mornings and evenings.
 During the daytime, the weather oscillated between warm and chilly.
 It was also extremely windy when we went in November.
 Below is a graph of what the weather is like in Monument Valley from NOAA.
+So when is the best time to visit Monument Valley?
+I would recommend spring and fall because it is not as crowded and not as hot.

 Monument Valley Navajo Tribal Park Entrance Fee